Our Montreal Ultrasound Clinic

 - Preparation for your ultrasound depends on the type of exam—our medical secretaries review this with you when you schedule your appointment.
 Some ultrasounds require fasting for several hours before the study.

-- Bring your referral from you physician.
+- Bring your referral from your physician.
 Please bring previous imaging study results, such as X-ray, ultrasound, MRI scans, and CT scans, including reports, CD-ROMs, if available and related to your ultrasound examination.

 What should I expect during the exam?

 An Ultrasound is a safe and painless procedure that uses a transducer to transmit sound waves to create an image of the area being examined.
-During the procedure the radiologist or sonographer technician will apply a water-based gel on the area of interest and scan such area until a desired image is captured.
+During the procedure, the radiologist or sonographer technician will apply a water-based gel on the area of interest and scan such an area until the desired image is captured.
 Most ultrasound examinations are completed in about 15-20 minutes.